 By Holman Bible Publishers

 There’s a huge problem of comparison within our world today.
 I guess it probably has to do with social media and our constant access to each other’s highlights of life.
 But, if you want to have a strong personal relationship with God, you have to overcome comparison.
-The grass is not always greener on the other side and the next girl’s relationship with God won’t look anything like yours.
+The grass is not always greener on the other side and the next person’s relationship with God won’t look exactly like yours.
+That’s okay.

 7. Learn how to depend on God